Children's Speech and Language Therapy (SALT)

 - Children with complex social communication needs including Autism Spectrum Conditions.
 These children will be seen for specific work on social and conversational/communication skills.

-- Children with language delay or disorder which is so severe they have a EHC plan
+- Children with language delay or disorder which is so severe they have a Education Health and Care Plan (EHCP).

 - School age children with severe speech sounds and other difficulties including stammering.

 - Children with feeding and swallowing difficulties, referrals should be to Child Development Unit.

 Your child will work with a member of the speech and language therapy team who has the necessary skills, qualifications and experience to manage your child’s speech and language problems, whatever their level of difficulty.
 You will have the opportunity to ask questions and you will receive coordinated care and feedback to meet your child’s needs.

 If you would like to speak directly with the Speech and Language Therapy Services, you can contact the team on 0161-204 4153 or 0161 419 2052 for child development unit to discuss the specific needs of your child.

 Parents can refer children directly themselves if needed by calling the Speech & Language Therapy Service although the service may ask for supporting information from school/nursery or other health care professionals before accepting a referral.